 Just like the clothes you wear every day, couches and household furniture tend to come into contact with all kinds of wear and tear, such as oils, dirt, hair, food, and other residues.
 We understand how hard it can be to avoid all the mess, especially if you have children and pets running throughout your home!
 While all of this is normal, the mess can be quite an eyesore.
 If you find that it is time to give your couches or furniture a cleanse, we’re here to help you learn how exactly you clean your upholstery in the most effective and safe manner possible!

-When you’re trying to remove dirt from your furniture, you have to be especially careful to ensure that you don’t spread dirt around and make it worse.
-Before applying any chemicals you should give your piece a quick cleanse with a vacuum to pick up any crumbs or large pieces of dirt.
+When removing dirt from your furniture, you have to be especially careful to ensure that you don’t spread dirt around and make it worse.
+Before applying any chemicals, you should give your piece a quick cleanse with a vacuum to pick up any crumbs or large pieces of dirt.
 Start at the top of your furniture and slowly work your way down with short horizontal strokes.
-It is important to be gentle that way you don’t smudge your couches.
-From there, you can apply a mixture of dish soap and warm water and use a brush to dampen the upholstery.
-You can finish by use a cloth to absorb any excess water.
+It is important to be gentle; that way, you don’t smudge your couches.
+You can apply a mixture of dish soap and warm water and use a brush to dampen the upholstery.
+You can finish by using a cloth to absorb any excess water.

 Getting stains out is tough, but it’s possible.
 The faster you attend to a spill or stain, the easier it will be for you to get it out of your furniture.
 The best way to treat these marks is by using a spot cleaner or dry cleaning solvent for the specific type of upholstery you are working with.
 If your fabric doesn’t create water stains, you could even use a dampened cloth and use it with a mixture of warm water and dish soap.
 You are supposed to gently blot the stain and press to absorb the liquid, don’t smear or scrub!
 You can also use a sponge and wring out regularly to make sure the stain comes out.